A box-office smash: IT is officially the most successful horror film of all time. Stephen King, you must be proud.

 The stakes are high in Super 8 as the whole town descends into chaos, as a result of the strange creature that has been unleashed.
 Strange events happen all over town: loads of people go missing, all dogs run away and there are constant power cuts.
 This is a well-acted sci-fi adventure with nostalgic elements and great visual effects.
 The best thing about it is the journey you go on with the kids.

 Fright Night (2011)

-Fright Night, a remake of the 1985 original is the definition of an entertaining movie.
-When I saw it, I was surprised at how much I enjoyed it.
+Fright Night, a remake of the ’80s original is the definition of an entertaining movie.
 The plot is simple: A teenager (Anton Yelchin) discovers that his next-door neighbour Jerry (Colin Farrell) is actually a vampire.
 This results in a big, bloody battle between the two.

 It’s similar to IT in the way that it has a monster that is extremely present, or in other words, hiding in plain sight.
 Jerry’s background is a mystery and he targets young people in the neighbourhood.
-It hasn’t got one scary moment in it, but Fright Night is sharp and funny – the perfect film to watch on a weekend.
+It hasn’t got one scary moment in it, but Fright Night is sharp and funny – the perfect weekend watch.

 It Follows (2014)

-Teenagers, town setting and an unstoppable monster are the things it has in common with IT, but make sure you’re aware of their contrasting tones.
-I loved It Follows for being so different to modern horrors.
+Teenagers, town setting and an unstoppable monster are the things it has in common with IT, but they have contrasting tones.
+It Follows stands out, as it’s vastly different to modern horrors.

 If you enjoyed reading this list, then feel free to comment, like and share!

 5 thoughts on “5 Movies to Watch Next If You Loved ‘IT’”

 Superb selection!
 Love the inclusion of Super 8 – genius!